 Established in 1858 as a voice for women’s issues, the National YW opened the first employment bureau for women several years later.
 That was only the beginning of more than 150 years of active advocacy and programming for women’s rights and civil rights.

 The YWCA advocacy issues reflect our mission and the values of our organization.
-We promote solutions to improve the lives of women, girls and people of color across the country.
+We promote solutions to improve the lives of women, girls, and people of color nationwide.

-From lobbying for pay equity and hate crimes legislation to the increased funding for Head Start and the Violence Against Women Act, the YWCA advocates on Capitol Hill while employees and volunteers empower women and girls in our communities.
+From lobbying for pay equity and hate crimes legislation to the increased funding for Head Start and the Violence Against Women Act, the YWCA advocates on Capitol Hill.
+At the same time, employees and volunteers empower women and girls in our communities.